 It’s important to be prepared for a day in the sun by applying sunblock with the right amount of SPF (sun protection factor).
 We suggest not going lower than 30 SPF, or for sensitive skin, 50 SPF.
 If you plan to go in the water, be sure the sunscreen you’re applying is water resistant and reapply every couple hours.

 Anytime you’re in the sun for an extended amount of time it’s important to keep your body hydrated.
 It’s easy to forget when you’re in and out of the water but your body loses essential salts and water when sweating and using energy.
 The key to preventing dehydration is simple: drink plenty of fluids, including sports drinks that restore your body’s salt and electrolytes.
 Another fun tip is packing your cooler with fruit like watermelon or grapes that have a high liquid content.
 This is an easy, sweet way to keep the whole family safe and satisfied.

 Proper attire is the key to a stress fee beach trip.
 Bring appropriate footwear for hot sand or visiting beaches with wet rocks.

 Are you ready to take on paradise?
 We have many resorts just steps from the beach.
-It’s the perfect time to book your next beach vacation at Makai Club Resort, Hanalei Bay Resort or Kauai Beach Villas.
+It’s the perfect time to book your next beach vacation at Makai Club Resort or Hanalei Bay Resort.
 Simply book online or contact a vacation specialist at (877) 477-7368.